openintegrationhub/jdbc-component/README.md

 ### Requirements
 Before you can deploy any code into elastic.io **you must be a registered elastic.io platform user**.
 Please see our home page at [http://www.elastic.io](http://www.elastic.io) to learn how.
 #### Environment variables
-For unit-testing is needed specify following environment variables:
+For unit-testing is needed to specify following environment variables:
 1. Connection to MSSQL:
  - ``CONN_USER_MSSQL`` - user login
  - ``CONN_PASSWORD_MSSQL`` - user password